 Speed and efficiency

-AI can handle millions of data points and execute trades in milliseconds far beyond human capabilities.
-Efficiency means real-time reaction to shifts in the market and reacts fast enough to seize trading opportunities before they disappear.
+AI can handle millions of data points, use real time data analysis, and execute trades in milliseconds far beyond human capabilities.
+Efficiency means reacting to shifts in the market fast enough to seize trading opportunities before they disappear, which is especially valuable for active traders.

 Better accuracy

 AI algorithms reduce the influence of human biased judgment and human mistakes.
-By utilizing data and patterns, AI systems provide more consistent and reliable decision-making.
+By utilizing data and patterns, AI systems support more consistent and reliable decision-making, leading to rational trading strategies.
 This is especially important in volatile and fast-changing markets.

 Predictive power

-Machine learning and deep learning models within AI are able to detect subtle signals in price actions, sentiment, and macroeconomic variables.
+Machine learning and deep learning models within AI are able to detect subtle signals in stock prices, other financial metrics, sentiment, and macroeconomic variables.
 This allows traders to forecast trends rather than respond to them.

 Risk management